 The middle-end in GCC was designed to perform virtually all architecture-independent optimizations.
-Before 2004, GCC was separated into two parts: the frontend and back-end.
+Before 2004, GCC was separated into two parts: the front-end and back-end.
 Whereas this worked in the past and is still how many other compilers operate today, GCC developers were running into problems.
 Following this two-phase design, optimizations such as loop unrolling and constant propagation were performed on a representation very close to machine code.
-Although not necessarily a problem for compilers supporting a small subset of languages or architectures, GCC developers found these optimizations were becoming quite difficult to maintain [25].
+Although not necessarily a problem for compilers supporting a small subset of languages or architectures, GCC developers found these optimizations were becoming quite difficult to maintain [27].
 To simplify things, GCC developers separated optimizations from the rest of the code, giving them a separate compilation phase along with its own representation.
 In 2006, the GCC developers integrated support for inter-procedural optimization into the middle-end, further extending the capabilities of middle-end optimizations.

-GIMPLE: GCC's middle-end optimizations begin with Gimplification of the initial parse-tree representation.
+GIMPLE: GCC's middle-end optimizations begin with Gimplification of the initial parsetree representation.
 Gimplification is the process of converting language-dependent parse trees into a simplified three address language-independent representation called GIMPLE.
-GIMPLE was named after, and is heavily influenced by, the McGill Compiler Architecture's language-independent abstract syntax tree representation, called SIMPLE [16].
+GIMPLE was named after, and is heavily influenced by, the McGill Compiler Architecture's languageindependent abstract syntax tree representation, called SIMPLE [17].
 Immediately after Gimplification, GCC constructs a control-flow graph (CFG) for each function consisting of a single entry and exit point, a set of nodes, and a set of edges connecting these nodes.
+Each node in the CFG, for a particular function, corresponds to a series of statements to be executed in order called a basic block.
+The edges connecting one basic block to another track the control flow from a function entry point to an exit point.
+Loops are implicitly represented in the CFG through conditionals which correspond to loop edges.
+Figure 2.2 shows an example CFG in graphical form.

 In addition, at this point GCC constructs a call graph which shows the function call structure.
 Each call graph node represents a function in the source base of the currently compiling code and has a list of callers and callees with a series of edges connecting the nodes.
 Together, these nodes and edges form a graph representing program function call semantics.
-An example call graph is shown in Figure 3.
+An example call graph is shown in Figure 2.3.
 These higher-level structures allow for rapid control-flow and data-flow analyses.
 The simple nature of the individual instructions and the deterministic execution order inside a basic block also serve to make program analysis easier.
-Once all architectureindependent optimizations, such as loop unrolling, have been performed, we enter the back-end phase of compilation.
+Once all architecture-independent optimizations, such as loop unrolling, have been performed, we enter the back-end phase of compilation.